Martin322s/softuni-shared-trips/README.md

 **Description:** Trip creators can delete their own trips.
 Clicking the [Delete this trip] button removes the trip from the database, and the user is redirected to the Shared Trips Page.

 ---

+## Edit Trip (Logged In User, Creator of the Current Trip)

+**Description:** The Edit Trip Page is available to logged-in users who are the creators of the current trip.
+Clicking the [Edit this trip] button on the Trip Details Page allows users to edit the trip's details.
+Upon successful editing, users are redirected to the Trip Details Page for the updated trip.